marcusolsson/obsidian-plugin-docs/docs/concepts/editor-extensions/state-fields.md

 ## Defining a state field

-In contrary to what one might think, state fields don't actually _store_ state.
+Contrary to what one might think, state fields don't actually _store_ state.
 They _manage_ it.
-State fields takes the current state, applies any state effects, and returns the new state.
+State fields take the current state, applies any state effects, and returns the new state.

 The state field contains the calculator logic to apply the mathematical operations depending on the effects in a transaction.
-Since a transaction that can contain multiple effects, for example two additions, the state field needs to apply them all one after another.
+Since a transaction can contain multiple effects, for example two additions, the state field needs to apply them all one after another.

 ```ts
 export const calculatorField = StateField.define<number>({